jbee/jbee.github.io/lex/index.md

 The compiling phase needed for regular expressions was not included in the time measured in the assumption that this cost usually is only payed once.
-If this cost would be included Lex is most likely faster as it has no such cost.
+If this cost would be included Lex is most often faster as it has no such cost.

 Scanning through text can be about 5 times faster than